 About Tingly Mind

-Founded in 2014, Tingly Mind is an online publication dedicated to the unfiltered experiences of being human, and particularly being a female, a person of colour in the modern Western society.
+Founded in 2015, Tingly Mind is an online publication dedicated to the unfiltered experiences of being human, and particularly of young adults in the modern Western society.
 This is a place where feelings and thoughts are freely explored and expressed.
 The content covers a variety of topics including growing up, letting go, self-love, and short stories.

 My name is Ellen Nguyen (or Hong Nguyen).
 I’m a Vietnamese millennial female currently residing in the UK.
 I’m about many things and definitely one thing: I love to write.
 Over the year, I have contributed to a number of websites such as Thought Catalog, Elite Daily, Distractify, HuffPost UK and The Financial Diet on a variety of topics for the coming of age.
 You can also find my work in the ebook The Art of Letting Go and LYLA: Love Ya Like A Sister, Seriously published by Thought Catalog.

 As a twenty-something like all of you out there, I have been through the precariousness of life: failing, making mistakes, learning and having no choice but to grow up.
 After 5 years abroad, I have changed more than I had ever anticipated, coming to terms with many bittersweet realizations about this life.
 As it turns out, living my twenties in a big city is not always as glamorous as I expected and being strong is no longer an option — it’s a requirement for thriving in this chaotic world.